top of page

 Program Dates: Mid-June/early July to end of August.

-Interns at Seattle City Light will engage in various administrative tasks, assist in significant projects, and participate in special training sessions.
-The program emphasizes professional development, providing students with the chance to work closely with professionals.
+Seattle City Light offers an 8-week, paid summer internship to give high school students practical experience in the utilities sector.
+The program is an excellent opportunity for students interested in energy production and distribution.
+Interns at Seattle City Light will engage in various administrative tasks, assist in projects, and participate in special training sessions.
+The program emphasizes professional development, allowing you to work with professionals.
 As an intern, you will learn about the business of utilities while working on projects that impact the community.

 Stipend: Stipend provided.